nrclark/xre/README.md

 How?
 ===

+Using XRE is simple.
+Three easy steps.

+1) Download it.
+It's a script file.
+2) Open it in a text editor and change the variables to match your computer.
+3) Rename it whatever you want and put it in your path.
+4) There is no step 4.
+Use it to launch Xilinx stuff.

 XRE uses a block of settings to configure itself.
 You'll want to change those settings for your own machine.
 On my machine (running ISE 14.5 / XUbuntu 13.04 64-bit), my settings are: